 |Amount per serving|

 |Total Fat 66g||84%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This chicken noodle casserole is filled with all the flavors of classic chicken a la king, with pimientos, celery, and an easy, creamy sauce.
-I used wide noodles, but medium or wide may be used.
+This chicken noodle casserole is filled with all the flavors of classic Chicken a la King, with pimientos, celery, and an easy, creamy sauce.
+We used wide noodles, but medium or wide may be used.

 Convenient, condensed cream of chicken soup makes the sauce super easy, and the ingredients are quite versatile.
-Add some canned or sauteed mushrooms or saute some green onions and add them to the sauce.
-I used sharp cheddar in the casserole, but you might have another favorite cheese.
+Add some canned or sautéed mushrooms or sauté some green onions and add them to the sauce.
+We used sharp cheddar in the casserole, but you might have another favorite cheese.
 It would be great with American cheese or a cheddar jack blend.
 It's also a great way to use leftover turkey or ham.

 - 1 cup soft fresh breadcrumbs

 Heat the oven to 375 F. Lightly butter a 2-quart baking dish or spray it with nonstick cooking spray.